Chasing Truth: Chapter 10

 “Whatever.
 They want to tour Pa Nali.
 Two hours.”

 He nodded and together they joined the tour group.
-Todd extended his hand to the tallest man whose eyes were still on Mari.
+Keon extended his hand to the tallest man whose eyes were still on Mari.

 “Sorry about the delay, gentlemen.
-I’m Todd, your second tour guide today.”
+I’m Keon, your second tour guide today.”

 “Well let’s get moving then.”

-She and Todd shared a look and led the men to their trucks.
+She and Keon shared a look and led the men to their trucks.